hisriram1996/hisriram1996.github.io/_posts/_2025-10-26-Configure-passive-FTP-in-Azure-VMs-with-high-availability-using-Azure-Load-Balancer.md

 ## Verifying file transfer using WinSCP

-We would need to install [WinSCP](https://winscp.net/eng/download.php) which is a FTP client in the VM which in not in the backend pool of the Azure Load Balancer.
+We would need to install [WinSCP](https://winscp.net/eng/download.php) which is a FTP client in the VM which is not in the backend pool of the Azure Load Balancer.

 Open the WinSCP and use the frontend private IP address of the Azure Load Balancer as the FTP server.
 The credentials would be of the VMs in the backend pool.
+You could then transfer the files using WinSCP.

 <img src="https://raw.githubusercontent.com/hisriram1996/hisriram1996.github.io/refs/heads/main/_pictures/_images_2025-10-26-Configure-passive-FTP-in-Azure-VMs-with-high-availability-using-Azure-Load-Balancer/image2.png">

-You could transfer the files using WinSCP.

 ## Understanding how passive FTP works with the Azure Load balancer